 Call for Concurrent Session Abstracts

-You are invited to submit a concurrent session abstract for the Annual Assembly of Hospice and Palliative Care, taking place February 9-12, 2022 in Nashville, TN.
+Proposals were submitted for concurrent session abstracts for the Annual Assembly of Hospice and Palliative Care, taking place February 9-12, 2022 in Nashville, TN.
 This is a great opportunity to share and disseminate best practices in the field.

 About the Call